ClementBM/clementbm.github.io/_drafts/2023-03-29-reinforcement-learning-connect-four-ray.md

 You just declare the libraries your project depends on and `Poetry` manage installs and updates for you.

 `Poetry` has also a lockfile to ensure repeatable installs (on your CI server, or other developer machines), and consistency when deployed on production machines.

+[Here](https://github.com/ClementBM/basic-python-repository-template) you can access a template repository (with poetry) that I built.
+It's a good starting point if you want to give poetry a try.

 ## [Ray](https://www.ray.io/) & [RLlib](https://www.ray.io/rllib)
 `Ray` is an open source framework powered by Anyscale that provides a simple, universal API for building distributed systems and tools to parallelize machine learning workflows.
 The framework is a large ecosystem of applications, libraries and tools dedicated to machine learning.
 It also integrates with [multiple libraries for distributed execution](https://docs.ray.io/en/latest/ray-overview/ray-libraries.html): scikit-learn, XGBoost, TensorFlow, PyTorch, Hugging Face, spaCy, LightGBM, Horovod, ...